mon/0x40-web/README.md

 - The documentation in the INFO tab.
 Found in `HuesInfo.svelte`
 - The mouseover documentation & button for the beat in EDITOR.
 Found in `HuesEditor/Main.svelte`
-- The list of beats in `HuesCore.ts`
+- The list of beats in `HuesCore.svelte.ts`
 - If you've added some new display behaviour:
   - A new beat type in the `Effect` enum
   - A handler in the `beater` function